Psyger001/react-landing-page-responsive-main/README.md

 In this video tutorial, you'll learn how to build a beautiful, modern landing page tailored for your AI SaaS company.
 This project uses React, Vite, Tailwind CSS, and Zustand to deliver a sleek, responsive website designed to showcase your product and convert visitors into customers.

-Watch the full tutorial on [YouTube](https://youtu.be/qeCBBxZoqAM).
+Click it to watch the full tutorial on [YouTube](https://youtu.be/qeCBBxZoqAM).

 ## ⚙️ Tech Stack